theepicsnail/Marker/README.md

 # Known issues:

 1. Doesn't work in the hub.
+2. Doesn't decay correctly in mirrors.

+# Fixed issues:

+1. Only worked near origin
-1. Has a red line thing in avatar testing.
+2. Red line in avatar testing